Prospective Exhibition Community Team Member Application Information

 • Schedule and/or attend artist studio visits to evaluate work.

 • Attend exhibition openings.
 While not required, it is advised that committee members try to attend at least some group and Spotlight receptions.
-Group exhibition opening dates for the 2019-2020 year are: August 30, January 17, March 6, Arpil 24, June 12, and August 28.
-Spotlight exhibition opening dates are: September 13, January 31, March 20, May 8, and June 26.
-2021 dates are to be announced.
+Exhibition opening dates for the 2021-22 school year are: August 20 / January 14 / March 18 / May 20 / June 17.

 • Abide by the subcommittee rules of decorum:

 o No criticizing of fellow subcommittee members or their opinions in or out of the boardroom.

 o No use of the organization for personal advantage or that of friends or relatives.

 • Attend all committee meetings and exhibition installations (extenuating circumstances notwithstanding).

 • Attend some exhibition openings and other Heights Arts programs.

 • Work as a part of a cohesive team with common goals.